danzajork/SwiftForm/README.md

 ## Usage

 Create a view controller that derives from SwiftForm.
 Add a UITableView view to the storyboard or nib.
-Now that you have a swift form, create form groups and fields adding them to the datasource.
+Now that you have a SwiftForm, create form groups and fields adding them to the data source.
 Here is an example:

 ```swift
 import UIKit